AgentMC/Sao18/Translate/En/PR-III-01.md

 『...... hey there, I am safe.
 But ... this girl can not fly anymore ......』

 "...
-There is no choice but to escape outside the machine, only with the injector of the machine clothes, until Cardinal ..."
+There is no choice but to escape outside the machine, only with the injector of the machine clothes, until Cardina ..."

 『Impossible ......
 No, I do not like that!
 I can not abandon this child !!』